 Tooth decay in infants can be minimized or totally prevented by not allowing sleeping infants to breast or bottle-feed.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.
 Our office is dedicated to fighting baby bottle tooth decay.
 Let us know if you notice any signs of decay or anything unusual in your child’s mouth.

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups help minimize (and avoid) cavities and other dental problems.
 Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt, and cheeses, which promote strong teeth.

-For more information on early dental care and to schedule an appointment for your child with Dr. Harmon-Smith, Dr. Anthony, and Dr. Watson, please contact our office today.
+For more information on early dental care and to schedule an appointment for your child with Dr. Harmon-Smith, and Dr. Anthony, please contact our office today.